 Educating the Male Brain

-Many young men feel out of place in school as traditional education models do not often serve the male specific brain.
-Learning disorders, anxiety, ADHD and other mental illnesses can also hinder academic accomplishments.
+Many young men feel out of place in school as traditional education models do not often serve the male-specific brain.
+Learning disorders, anxiety, ADHD, and other mental illnesses can also hinder academic accomplishments.
 Many teenagers also feel disconnected from their teachers due to a general focus on behavior rather than the emotion driving the behavior.
-Whatever the cause of poor performance, The Forge School employs an individualized approach to help young men understand how they learn and find the joy in lifelong learning.
+Whatever the cause of poor performance, The Forge School employs an individualized approach to help young men understand how they learn, empower their executive functioning skills, and find the joy in lifelong learning.
 The foundation of this being strong, healthy relationships with the teachers based in our CASA model.

 We Maintain Small Classroom Sizes

 Classroom size is crucial in our program.
 We offer differentiated learning and individual instruction in classes of three to 10, enabling us to develop strategies specific to how your student learns.